 And here is a CDC map from 2013 illustrating Kidney disease and Kidney failure state by state:

 Now one could make the argument that the kidney failure is due to high blood pressure from fried foods and the like.
 But could it also be from trace amounts of Glyphosate from corn?
 Is there a correlation, even causation there?
 Something to consider.

-Wheat is a crop that falls partially in Glyphosate heavy states like Wyoming, but is also grown in states that do not use it heavily like Nebraska and Oklahoma.
+Wheat is a crop that falls partially in Monsanto Weed Killer heavy states like Wyoming, but is also grown in states that do not use it heavily like Nebraska and Oklahoma.
 So wheat appears to be a somewhat safer crop.

 Oats are grown predominantly in the Northwest U.S. where Glyphosate is used minimally.

 Other crops that fall into Glyphosate heavy states; Peas (that plant-based pea protein powder is likely loaded with Glyphosate), Pumpkins, (white) Potatoes, Tomatoes.

 You may want to think twice before consuming any of the above!